-Season 17 of Overwatch is well underway, bringing with it a slew of new and passionate players.
-Baptiste is the latest hero to be welcomed within the fold, as he was released on April 2nd.
-The new tank Sigma is still being tested within the PTR.
+Season 18 of Overwatch is well underway, bringing with it a slew of new and passionate players.
+Sigma is the latest hero to be welcomed within the fold.
 That being said, there have been a number of buffs and nerfs across the board over the years.

 As the game’s hero characters become buffed or nerfed and players begin to find new tactics, the meta of Overwatch shifts and old strategies that once proved successful may become less so.
 With that in mind, it is important to stay on top of the meta when determining which heroes you want to spend your time honing your skills with.
 Dedicate your talents to a low-ranking hero and you might unwillingly find yourself in a lower tier than you’d expect.

-Recently, the meta has strongly favored the GOATs team composition – three tanks and three supports.
+Previously, the meta strongly favored the GOATs team composition – three tanks and three supports.
 But, when it comes to Overwatch, nothing is permanent.
 Blizzard has since issued a new queue system that dictates each team be comprised of two attackers, two tanks and two healers.
 Check out our tier list and the accompanying explanations down below to determine which characters are right for you.
 But first, here’s a breakdown of our categories.